I'm over 40, can I take the morning after pill?

 Hormonal emergency contraception (often referred to as the morning after pill) can be taken to help you avoid unplanned pregnancy if you have had unprotected sex or experienced contraceptive failure.
 There are two main types of emergency contraceptive pills available in the UK: emergency contraceptive pills containing ulipristal acetate and those containing levonorgestrel.

-ellaOne® contains ulipristal acetate and is the most effective morning after pill* for preventing pregnancy.
+ellaOne® contains ulipristal acetate and is the UK’s preferred morning after pill** for preventing pregnancy.
 Ulipristal acetate is recommended by the Faculty of Reproductive and Sexual Health as the most effective ingredient for the emergency contraceptive pill.
 In a clinical trial* it has been shown to be 2.5 times more effective than levonorgestrel when taken within 24 hours of unprotected sex.

 It’s important to be aware that no method of contraception, be that a regular or emergency contraceptive, is 100% effective.
 The morning after pill will not work if ovulation has already occurred because this method of contraception works by delaying ovulation.